kali/lackr/doc/getting-started.md

 { "some" : "wrapper", "content" : "I'm some \"complicated\" html to be <i>included<\/i> in JSON.\n" }
 ```

-Note how the html is transformed in a json string, with its double-quote escaped.
+Note how the HTML is transformed in a JSON string, with its double-quote escaped.

 All escaping scenario are not covered here (and some would be very difficult to do),
 so if you plan on doing some very tricky inclusion, you may encounter some issues.
 Test thoroughly your use cases.
 But HTML in HTML works, and JSON in JSON works.